IBM-Swift/alert-notification-sdk/README.md

 All of the properties of a `Message` are immutable.
 Once a `Message` is created, it cannot be modified.

 Unlike the `Alert` class, the `Message` class does not have a builder, and uses a simple constructor.
-If the length restrictions on `subject` or `message` are violated, the constructor will return `nil`.
+If the length restrictions on `subject` or `message` are violated, the constructor will throw an error.

-    Message?(subject: String, message: String, recipients: [Message.Recipient])
+    Message(subject: String, message: String, recipients: [Message.Recipient]) throws

 #### Message.Recipient